Should you work out during your period? It’s an age-old question that we often hear conflicting answers to, so which actually is it: yay or nay?

-Doing cardio or any type of ab exercises may be living hell for those of us who get bad cramps, but according to science working out could be the ultimate pain relief.
+Doing cardio or any type of ab exercise may be living hell for those of us who get bad menstrual cramps, but according to science working out could be the ultimate pain relief.
 Here’s why you should absolutely get your best yoga mats out and work out while on your period...

 We’ll be the first to admit that eating chocolate while curled up in a ball with our hot water bottle is the preferred way to deal with the first day of our period.
-That, and maybe a hormonal cry triggered by a cute scene in our favorite rom-com, or a moment of rage at whatever mundane thing has irritated us that day.
+That, and maybe a hormonal cry triggered by a cute scene in our favorite Reese Witherspoon rom-com, or a moment of rage at whatever mundane thing has irritated us that day.
 Both offer a sense of relief, much like the ibuprofen that helps soothe our cramps.

 However, believe it or not, there are multiple benefits to exercising during your period that could make those often dreaded few days a bit more bearable, all thanks to endorphins.